 Hibbett Sports, Inc. operates sporting goods stores in small to mid-sized markets, predominantly in the South, Southwest, Mid-Atlantic and Midwest regions of the United States.
-We believe Hibbett Sports stores are typically the primary sporting goods retailers in smaller markets due to the extensive selection of premium brand name merchandise, availability of local merchandise, an emphasis on team sports and a high level of customer service.
-As of February 1, 2014, we operated a total of 927 retail stores in 31 states composed of 910 Hibbett Sports stores and 17 Sports Additions athletic shoe stores.
+We believe Hibbett Sports stores are typically the primary sports retailer in smaller markets due to the extensive selection of premium brand name merchandise, availability of local merchandise, an emphasis on team sports and a high level of customer service.
+As of January 31, 2015, we operated a total of 988 retail stores in 31 states composed of 969 Hibbett Sports stores and 19 Sports Additions athletic shoe stores.

 Our primary retail format and growth vehicle is Hibbett Sports, an approximately 5,000-square-foot store located primarily in strip centers, which are frequently near a Wal-Mart store.
-Approximately 80% of our Hibbett Sports store base is located in strip centers, which includes free-standing stores, while approximately 20% of our Hibbett Sports store base is located in enclosed malls.
+Approximately 82% of our Hibbett Sports store base is located in strip centers, which includes free-standing stores, while approximately 18% of our Hibbett Sports store base is located in enclosed malls.
 Over the last several years, we have concentrated and expect to continue our store base growth in strip centers versus enclosed malls.
-We do not expect that the average size of our stores opening in Fiscal 2015 will vary significantly from the average size of stores opened in Fiscal 2014.
+We do not expect that the average size of our stores opening in Fiscal 2016 will vary significantly from the average size of stores opened in Fiscal 2015.

 Hibbett operates on a 52- or 53-week fiscal year ending on the Saturday nearest to January 31 of each year.
-The consolidated statements of operations for Fiscal 2014 included 52 weeks of operations.
-The consolidated statements of operations for Fiscal 2013 included 53 weeks of operations and Fiscal 2012 included 52 weeks of operations.
-Fiscal 2015 will include 52 weeks of operations.
+The consolidated statements of operations for Fiscal 2015 and Fiscal 2014 included 52 weeks of operations.
+The consolidated statements of operations for Fiscal 2013 included 53 weeks of operations.
+Fiscal 2016 will include 52 weeks of operations.
 We have operated as a public company and have been incorporated under the laws of the State of Delaware since October 6, 1996.

-Fiscal 2014 experienced a total company-wide square footage increase of 6.5%.
-Our plan for Fiscal 2015 is to increase total company-wide square footage by 6% to 7%.
-To supplement new store openings, we continue to expand high performing stores, increasing the square footage in 14 existing stores in Fiscal 2014 for an average increase in square footage of 56%.
-We expect to expand an additional 10 to 15 stores in Fiscal 2015.
+Fiscal 2015 experienced a total company-wide square footage increase of 6.0%.
+Our plan for Fiscal 2016 is to increase total company-wide square footage by 6% to 7%.
+To supplement new store openings, we continue to expand high performing stores, increasing the square footage in 9 existing stores in Fiscal 2015 for an average increase in square footage of 43%.
+We expect to expand an additional 10 to 15 stores in Fiscal 2016.